DDiazLuis/DDiazLuis/README.md

 Hi, I'm Luis, An IT Professional

 I'm an entry-level IT Professional with hands-on experience supporting end users, troubleshooting hardware and software issues, and working within ticket-based enviroments.
-I recently completed the Coursecareers Information Technology program, where I worked through real-world IT scenarios designed to simulate a professionla help desk and enterprise IT enviroment.
+I recently completed the Coursecareers Information Technology program, where I worked through real-world IT scenarios designed to simulate a professional help desk and enterprise IT enviroment.

 I'm actively pursuing oppotunities in IT Support, Help Desk, Desktop Support, or Technician roles, where I can contribute immediately while continuing the grow my technical skill set.